sofieditmer/depression_detection/src/README.md

 **4. Training Transformer Models**

-To train the transformer models...
+To train the transformer models, which requires a lot of RAM and should preferably by done on an external GPU, the following code can be executed:

 ```
 src/
-python3
+python3 train_transformer_models.py
 ```

 The outputs of the transformer models are saved in ```output/transformer/```.